facebookresearch/Mephisto/mephisto/utils/README.md

 ## `testing.py`
 This file contains functions that are specifically useful for setting up mock data in tests.

-## Misc
+## `qualifications.py`
-The `misc.py` file contains remaining helpers that aren't related enough to any other groupings of utils, but are still used somewhere.
+This file contains helpers that are used for interfacing with or creating Mephisto qualifications.